Reading EKG Training

 EKG Practice Drills

-Our EKG reading guide provides information on most types of arrhythmias.
+Our EKG reading guide provides information about many types of arrhythmias.
 For each EKG arrhythmia we provide multiple electrocardiogram tracings.
 Electrocardiogram analysis is provided using a concise summary of the EKG's key features.
 Tracing features can be measured using our digital calipers.

 EKG Training - Introduction

-This focus of this introductory EKG course is to provide a tutorial on the main features of EKGs along with a method for analyzing ECGs.
+The focus of this introductory EKG course is to provide a tutorial about the main features of EKGs along with a method for analyzing ECGs.
 This method includes assessment of rhythm, calculating heart rate, observing P-wave forms, measurement of intervals and segments and the evaluation of other relevant waves.

 reading EKG practice exercises serve to reinforce the lesson content.